 A native of Apulia, the southernmost region of the Apennine Peninsula.
 He rightfully calls San Giovanni Valdarno his second homeland, a small town in the heart of Tuscany, where his family moved when he was twelve years old and where his tastes were formed.

 Antonio Fresa has been working in the kitchen since he was 14 years old, and since 17, after leaving his hometown, he managed to work in many restaurants in Italy and abroad (Holland, Germany, Israel, Sweden).

-«I’ve never stopped making Italian dishes, but four years ago I visited Israel for the first time with my family.
-The local market was my real discovery there – I tried the food at several stalls and simply fell in love with Levantine cuisine.
-For me, as a chef, it’s an incredibly fertile base for the creation of a mixture of two different cultures and cuisines: Middle Eastern and Mediterranean.
-The similarity with Italy lies in the fact that the foundation is the quality of the ingredients, from the vegetables all the way through to the seafood.
-So, when I came back to Petersburg I came up with the idea for SAVIV and my own take on Levantine cuisine with an Italian accent»
+«I never stopped cooking Italian food, but four years ago I visited Israel for the first time with my family.
+The main discovery was the local main market, where I tried food in several shops and just fell in love with Levantine cuisine.
+For me, as a chef, this is an incredible ground for creativity because of the mix of two different cultures and cuisines: Eastern and Mediterranean.
+The similarity with Italy is that the basis is the quality of products, from vegetables to seafood.
+Therefore, upon returning to St. Petersburg, the idea of SAVIV was born and my own view of Levantine cuisine with an Italian accent»